 “Venezuela is uninvestable”

-In the same White House meetings (Jan 9–10, 2026) where Woods warned Exxon has already had assets seized twice — “to re-enter a third time would require… significant changes” — Chevron’s vice chairman Mark Nelson sounded ready to move.
-He said Chevron could increase liftings by 100% immediately, and lift production by about 50% over the next 18–24 months (within its “disciplined investment schemes”).
+What makes this moment interesting is the contrast playing out in real time.
+In the same White House meetings (Jan 9–10, 2026) where Woods warned Exxon has already had assets seized twice, Chevron's vice chairman Mark Nelson sounded ready to move — ready to increase liftings by 100% immediately.

 So… what changed?